dwyl/auth/README.md

 _specific **Environment Variables**_
 to enable each authentication provider.

-A provider (_endpoint_) will only work if the Environment Variable is present.
+An authentication provider (_endpoint_) will only work if the Environment Variable(s) for that service are present.

-If you are new to Environment Variables,
+> If you are new to Environment Variables,
 see: https://github.com/dwyl/learn-environment-variables

+### Email

 ### Google Auth